danburck/rails-actions-test/README.md

 ## Usage
-The Github Action will automatically run unit tests with `$ bundle exec rspec` and system tests with `$ rails test:system`.
+The Github Action will automatically run unit tests with `$ bundle exec rspec` and system tests with `$ bundle exec rails test:system`.
 Lets write some tests.

 ### Unit tests
 Write unit tests with RSpec to test your models.